web2solutions/dhxMVP/README.md

 ## What the boilerplate provides?

+This boilerplate provides:

-Until this version, this boilerplate provides features to build full featured offline applications with powerful local database using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
-Still there is no standard defined for server communication.
-This piece of software shall to be implemented.
+1. features to build full featured offline applications with powerful local database using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

+2. features to build full featured syncable applications using a Message Mediator working over a `remote` provider.
+    PubNub is the first built in remote provider.

 For future releases, this boilerplate will also provides a complete REST back end to be consumed by your client side application, in this way, letting you to build offline, online and syncable applications.